 put localfilename [remotefilename [comments]]

 Sends a file to a remote MOVEit Transfer server.
 If remotefilename is not specified, the name of the file on the remote system will be the same as localfilename.
-You may put " around the filenames in order to include spaces in the names.
-Comments should also be surrounded by double-quotes (") if they contain spaces.
+Put " around the filenames in order to include spaces in the names.
+Surround comments by double-quotes (") if they contain spaces.

 Displays the current directory on the remote MOVEit Transfer system if connected, as well as the current directory on the local system.

 Removes a directory on the remote system.